 - Chain to Bottom Sling

-Other bits that you may want to acquire include:
+that you may want to acquire or consider include:

-- a way to negatively accelerate the passenger before they hit the bottom anchor point – springs or a collection of old car tires.
+- Crushable Landing Zone: a way to negatively accelerate the passenger before they hit the bottom anchor point – springs or a collection of old car tires.

-- a trolley pulley -with handlebars and IDEALLY a dead man’s brake so that if someone freaks out and lets go – the trolley is effectively braked
+- a ROBUST trolley pulley/sled -with handlebars and IDEALLY a dead man’s brake so that if someone freaks out and lets go – the trolley is effectively braked

-- a full body harness for people who get freaked out and let go, and
+- a full body harness or climbing belt for people who get freaked out and let go, and

 - a good insurance policy.